 Mentoring and coaching are often used interchangeably in a business context.
-Though they share the same goal, namely personal development, there is a big difference between a mentor and a coach.
+Though they share the same goal of personal development, there is a big difference between a mentor and a coach.

 Andrew Pollard defines mentoring as ‘Mentoring is a means of providing support, challenge and extension of the learning of one person through the guidance of another who is more skilled, knowledgeable and experienced, particularly in relation to the context in which the learning is taking place.’ in his book Reflective Teaching.
 And he explains further: “Mentoring has its origins in the concept of apprenticeship, where an older, more experienced individual passed down his knowledge of how the task was done and how to operate in the commercial world.”